Ahmed3bbas/CalculatorITI/README.md

 # Calculator

-This embedded system project combines software and hardware design to calculate simple arithmetic operations.
+This project involves the design of both software and hardware to perform basic arithmetic calculations in an embedded system.

 ## Hardware Components
 - Atmega32